I just moved to Truckee. How does the solid waste collection system work?

 How often is my street slurry sealed?

 The Town of Truckee applies slurry seals to most Town roads once every five years.
 On major backbone roads (such as Donner Pass Road and Glenshire Drive) slurry seals are applied once every three years.
 A higher level of service is also provided to the Glenshire and Tahoe Donner Subdivision roads, where property owners pay a special service fee that funds more frequent maintenance (slurry seals once every three years).
+Please see the street map for the 2019 Slurry Seal Program.

 Why does my driveway need to be asphalt?